Skip to main content

 How Clients Apply

-Please complete the online application to be considered for the Spring 2023 semester.
-The DIPTC will be adding clients again in January 2024.
+Please complete the online application to be considered for the Spring 2025 semester.
+The DIPTC is accepting client applications on a rolling basis and applications for Spring will be reviewed starting in December 2024.

 Apply Now